-The Solomon Islands are humid throughout the year, with an average temperature of 80°F. Water temperatures are normally 82 to 86°F. April to May and October to November are considered the "shoulder seasons" with relatively dry weather and calmer seas.
+The Solomon Islands are humid throughout the year, with an average temperature of 80°F. Water temperatures normally range between 82-86°F. April to May and October to November are considered the "shoulder seasons" with relatively dry weather and calmer seas.
 Rain can be expected at any time, but usually only lasts a short while.